shayd42/JSON-API/JavaScript-Examples/README.md

 ### Windows

-There is a single executable, `napi-wss-net.exe` and several DLLs distributed with the SDK.
+There is a single executable, `napi-wss-net.exe` and several (MinGW) DLLs distributed with the SDK.

 ### OS X

-There are two executables: `napi-wss` and `napi-wss-nymulator`
+There are two executables: `napi-wss` and `napi-wss-nymulator`. `napi-wss` uses Core Bluetooth, `napi-wss-nymulator` uses a different mechanism to communicate with the Nymulator.

 ### Running